strathRFM/strathRFM/README.md

 # Description:
 strathRFM is a system that can generate datasets of the RF spectrum and map it using the easy to use GUI.

+The currently supported devices are: rtl-sdr, rfsoc 2x2, rfsoc 4x2, ZC1111

+bla bla bla and bla

+## install
+## Linux:

+copy and panste use python command

+## rfsoc:

 to install strathRFM you can open a new terminal in JupyterLab and paste in the following commands and hit enter

 ----------------------------------------------------------------------

 mkdir /home/xilinx/jupyter_notebooks/strathRFM